 Attending International Jamborees in the UK

-This summer I was fortunate enough to take my Rangers to attend the Essex International Jamboree, which was an amazing event in a field in Essex filled with 8,000 scouts and Guides.
+In summer 2024 I was fortunate enough to take my Rangers to attend the Essex International Jamboree, which was an amazing event in a field in Essex filled with 8,000 scouts and Guides.

 Attending a large-scale Jamboree is an amazing experience for girls and leaders alike but it can be different to a camp you do with just your unit.
 On a Jamboree you will live in/belong to a subcamp, which will have a different title based on the theme of the event.
 You will need to be self sufficient in terms of catering/first aid for the week (or duration).
 You will receive information from the organisers in a staggered way when they are ready to release it, which sometimes means you get information in perhaps a different way or order than you are used to.